goosehub/jaywalker/README.md

 This game is [Available on Steam](https://store.steampowered.com/app/937320/Jay_Walker/)

+This is a unity game.
+Feel free to fork and pull request this repo.
+Accepting changes large and small.

 ## To Run
-* Click on green clone or download button
+* Click "Clone or Download"
-* Download as zip
+* Choose "Download as ZIP",
 * Extract to your computer
 * Run the application

-This is a unity game.
-Feel free to fork and pull request this repo.
-Accepting changes large and small.

 [Cool Let's Play By MagicManMo](https://www.youtube.com/watch?v=X4XR5FDpGew&feature=youtu.be)